Logan Darnell: Tampa Bay Rays

 On July 5, 2017, Darnell signed a minor league deal with the Tampa Bay Rays.
 Darnell started 12 games for the Double–A Montgomery Biscuits, registering a 3.98 ERA with 54 strikeouts in 74 2/3 innings pitched.
 He elected free agency following the season on November 6.

 Washington Nationals

 On January 3, 2018, Darnell signed a minor league contract with the Washington Nationals.
 He spent the year with the Double–A Harrisburg Senators, also making two starts for the Triple–A Syracuse Chiefs.
 In 24 games (19 starts) for Harrisburg, Darnell compiled an 8–6 record and 3.91 ERA with 82 strikeouts across 112 2/3 innings pitched.
 He elected free agency following the season on November 2.

 Somerset Patriots (third stint)

 On February 21, 2019, Darnell signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+Darnell made six appearances (three starts) for the Patriots, posting a 1-1 record and 5.02 ERA with 14 strikeouts across 14 1/3 innings pitched.

 Sultanes de Monterrey

 On July 4, 2019, Darnell's contract was purchased by the Sultanes de Monterrey of the Mexican League.
-He was released on February 18, 2020.
+He made 11 appearances (eight starts) down the stretch for Monterrey, compiling a 5-5 record and 5.17 ERA with 30 strikeouts and one save over 47 innings of work.
+Darnell was released by the Sultanes on February 18, 2020.

 Uni-President Lions

 On April 29, 2020, Darnell signed with the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
+He made 10 appearances (including seven starts) for the Lions, registering a 2-2 record and 8.01 ERA with 36 strikeouts across 39 1/3 innings pitched.
+On July 5, the Lions announced that they would be parting ways with Darnell, who would be returning to the United States for the birth of his child.